MilenPL/CUI/README.md

 required pacages: python, python3, pyqt6, qt5-tools
 use this command on archlinux/manjaro/cachyos to install them all: sudo pacman -S python python3, pyqt6 qt5-tools

+Warning! do the things i mention below only if you know what you are doing! it works only in kde plasma: if you want to get rid of plasmas start menu under the super (windows) key then use this command in terminal: plasmashell --replace & if you want to then get back normal plasma desktop: open terminal and enter: plasmashell do not turn off the terminal yet, wait until its fully loaded and restert your computer.